-Susanne recently completed a PhD in Politics, examining the history and politics of food aid in Sudan, at the School of Sociology, Politics and International Studies at Bristol University.
+Susanne has worked on the social and political dynamics of food in situations of conflict, famine and humanitarian crises for more than thirty years.
+In 2016, she completed a PhD in Politics, examining the history and politics of food aid in Sudan, at Bristol University.
 She previously gained an MSc in Human Nutrition at the London School of Hygiene and Tropical Medicine (1986).
-Susanne has worked in the field of humanitarian aid for thirty years both has practitioner and researcher, mostly in the Horn of Africa.
-She has worked for Medecins sans Frontieres, Oxfam, the World Food Programme and others in Sudan, Somalia, Kenya and the Congos.
-As researcher, Susanne worked as a Research Fellow at the Overseas Development Institute’s Humanitarian Policy Group in London from 2008–2010.
-Susanne has published a number of books, academic articles and policy reports.
-She is currently converting her thesis into a book entitled: ‘Food Aid in Sudan.
-A History of Politics, Power and Profit’ to be published by Zed Books in 2018.
-She is on the editorial board of Disasters journal and on the board of the International Humanitarian Studies Association.
+Susanne has worked both has practitioner and researcher, mostly in the Horn of Africa.
+As a practitioner, she worked for organisations such as Medecins sans Frontieres, Oxfam, the World Food Programme.
+As researcher, Susanne worked as a Visiting Fellow at the Institute of Development Studies, as Senior Research Fellow at the Overseas Development Institute’s Humanitarian Policy Group in London, and has been a Research Associate at the SOAS Food Studies Centre since 2016.
+Susanne has published a number of books, academic articles and policy reports (see below).
+She is on the editorial board of Disasters journal and on the Executive Committee (board) of the International Humanitarian Studies Association.

 Books and book chapters

-· Jaspars, S. (2015).
+- Jaspars, S. (2015).
 Chapter 8.
 Sudan's permanent food emergency: A historical analysis of food aid, governance and political economy.
 In: Christoplos, I. and Pain, A.(eds).
 New Challenges to Food Security.
 From Climate Change to Fragile States.
 London: Routledge.pp143-165.

-· Creti P. and Jaspars, S. Eds (2006, January).
+- Creti P. and Jaspars, S. Eds (2006, January).
 Cash transfers in emergencies.
 An Oxfam Practical Guide.
 Oxford: Oxfam publications.

-· Jaspars, S. and Young, H. (1995).
+- Jaspars, S. and Young, H. (1995).
 General Food Distribution in Emergencies; from Nutritional Needs to Political Priorities.
 RRN Good Practice Review 3.
 London: Overseas Development Institute.

-· Young, H. and Jaspars, S. (1995).
+- Young, H. and Jaspars, S. (1995).
 Nutrition Matters: People, Food and Famine.
 London: Intermediate Technology Publications.

 - Maxwell, D., Young, H., Jaspars, S., Frize, J., Burns, J. (2011).
 Targeting and distribution in complex emergencies: Participatory management of humanitarian food assistance.
 Food Policy, 36(4):535-543

-· Jaspars, S. and O’Callaghan, S. (2010).
+- Jaspars, S. and O’Callaghan, S. (2010).
 Protection and livelihoods in situations of protracted conflict.
 Disasters, 34 (Supplement 2): S165-S182.

-· Buchanan-Smith, M. and Jaspars, S. (2007).
+- Buchanan-Smith, M. and Jaspars, S. (2007).
 Conflict, camps and coercion: the ongoing livelihoods crisis in Darfur.
 Disasters, 31 (Supplement 1): S57-S76.

-· Jaspars, S. and Shoham, J. (1999).
+- Jaspars, S. and Shoham, J. (1999).
 Targeting the vulnerable; the necessity and feasibility of targeting vulnerable households.
 Disasters, 23 (4): 359-372.

-· Macrae, J., Bradbury, M., Jaspars, S., Johnson, D. and Duffield, M. (1997).
+- Macrae, J., Bradbury, M., Jaspars, S., Johnson, D. and Duffield, M. (1997).
 Conflict, the Continuum and Chronic Emergencies: A Critical Analysis of the Scope for Linking Relief, Rehabilitation and Development Planning in Sudan.
-Disasters, 21 (3): 223-243.
+Disasters, 21 (3): 223-243

-· Jaspars, S. and Young, H. (1995).
+- Jaspars, S. and Young, H. (1995).
 Malnutrition and poverty in the early stages of famine; findings in North Darfur.
 Disasters, 19(3): 198-215.

-· Young, H. and Jaspars, S. (1995).
+- Young, H. and Jaspars, S. (1995).
 Nutrition, disease and death in times of famine.
 Disasters, 19(2): 94-109.

-· Young, H. and Jaspars, S. (1995).
+- Young, H. and Jaspars, S. (1995).
 Nutritional assessments, food security and famine.
 Disasters, 19(1): 26-36.

 Other peer reviewed publications

-· Jaspars, S. and O'Callaghan, S. (2010).
+- Jaspars, S. and O'Callaghan, S. (2010).
 Challenging choices: Protection and Livelihoods in Conflict.
 Case studies from Darfur, Chechnya, Sri Lanka and the Occupied Palestinian Territories.
 HPG Report 31.
 London: Overseas Development Institute.

-· Jaspars, S. (2000).
+- Jaspars, S. (2000).
 Solidarity and Soup Kitchens: A review of principles and practice for food distribution in conflict.
 HPG report 17.
 London: Overseas Development Institute.

 Selected published working papers

-· Abdel Ati, H., Pavanello, S, Jaspars, S (2011).
+- Abdel Ati, H., Pavanello, S, Jaspars, S (2011).
 City Limits.
 Urbanisation and Vulnerability in Sudan.
 Port Sudan case study.
 HGP Working Paper.
 London: Overseas Development Institute.

-· Jones, L., Jaspars, S., Pavanello, S., Ludi, E., Slater, R., Arnall, A., Grist, N., Mtisi, S. (2010).
+- Jones, L., Jaspars, S., Pavanello, S., Ludi, E., Slater, R., Arnall, A., Grist, N., Mtisi, S. (2010).
 Responding to a Changing Climate.
 Exploring how disaster risk reduction, social protection and livelihoods approaches promote features of adaptive capacity.
 ODI Working Paper 319.
 London: Overseas Development Institute.

-· Harvey, P., Proudlock, K., Clay, E., Riley, B. and Jaspars, S. (2010).
+- Harvey, P., Proudlock, K., Clay, E., Riley, B. and Jaspars, S. (2010).
 Food aid and food assistance in emergency and transitional contexts: a review of current thinking.
 HPG Commissioned Report.
 London: Overseas Development Institute.

-· Jaspars, S. (2010).
+- Jaspars, S. (2010).
 Coping and Change in protracted conflict: the role of community groups and local institutions in addressing food insecurity and threats to livelihoods.
 A case study based on the experience of Practical Action in Darfur.
 HPG Working paper.
 London: Overseas Development Institute.

-· Jaspars, S. and Maxwell, D. (2009).
+- Jaspars, S. and Maxwell, D. (2009).
 Food Security and Livelihoods Programming in Conflict.
 A review.
 HPN Network Paper 65.
 London: Overseas Development Institute.

-· Jaspars, S. and Maxwell, D. (2008).
+- Jaspars, S. and Maxwell, D. (2008).
 Targeting in Complex Emergencies: Somalia Country Case Study.
 Boston: Feinstein International Center.
 Tufts University.

 - Young, H. and Jaspars, S. (2006, November).
 The meaning and measurement of acute malnutrition in emergencies.
 A primer for decision makers.
 HPN paper 56.
 Overseas Development Institute.

-· Jaspars, S. (2006, March).
+- Jaspars, S. (2006, March).
 From food crisis to fair trade.
 Livelihood analysis, protection and support in emergencies.
 Emergency Nutrition Network/Oxfam GB.
 Special supplement 3.

-· Jaspars, S. and Shoham, J. (2002, December).
+- Jaspars, S. and Shoham, J. (2002, December).
 A critical review of approaches to assessing and monitoring livelihoods in situations of chronic conflict and political instability.
 Working paper 191.
 London: Overseas Development Institute.

-· Young, H, Jaspars, S., Brown, R., Frize, J., Khogali, H. (2001.
+- Young, H, Jaspars, S., Brown, R., Frize, J., Khogali, H. (2001.
 Food-security assessments in emergencies: a livelihoods approach.
 HPN Network Paper 36.
 London: Overseas Development Institute.

-· Jaspars, S. (1994).
+- Jaspars, S. (1994).
 The Rwandan Refugee Crisis in Tanzania: Initial successes and failures in Food Assistance.
 RRN Network paper 6.
 London: Overseas Development Institute.